plblum/jivs/README.md

 ```
 Let’s go through this type.

--	`services` – Always takes a `ValidationServices object`, which is rich with services for dependency injection and factories.
-You will need to do a bunch to configure this, but don’t worry, we’ve got a code snippet to inject into your app to assist.
+-	`services` – Always takes a <a href="#validationservices">`ValidationServices object`</a>, which is rich with services for dependency injection and factories.
+You will need to do a bunch to configure this, but don’t worry, we have a code snippet to inject into your app to assist.
 (Described below.)
--	`valueHostDescriptors` – Already previously described.
-However, we haven’t mentioned including `NonInputValueHost classes` for data that isn’t associated with an Input field. `ValueHosts` expose values to validation, and some of those values may not come from editable elements.
-One use-case is taking value from a property on the Model that is used for comparisons.
-There are several other use-cases described later.
+-	<a href="#configuringvaluehosts">`valueHostDescriptors`</a> – Configures each InputValueHost associated with your Inputs and NonInputValueHost associated with additional values needed by validator rules.
--	`savedState` and `SavedValueHostStates` – `ValidationManager` knows how to offload its stateful data to the application.
-If you want to retain state, you’ll capture the latest states using the `OnStateChanged` and `OnValueHostStateChanged` events, and pass the values back into these two Config properties when you recreate it.
+-	`savedState` and `savedValueHostStates` – `ValidationManager` knows how to offload its stateful data to the application.
+If you want to retain state, you’ll capture the latest states using the `onStateChanged` and `onValueHostStateChanged` events, and pass the values back into these two Config properties when you recreate it.
 -	`onStateChanged` and `onValueHostStateChanged` must be setup if you maintain the states.
 They supply a copy of the states for you to save.
 -	`onValueChanged` notifies you when a `ValueHost` had its value changed.
 -	`onInputValueChanged` notifies you when an `InputValueHost` had its Input Value changed.